dotnet/smartcomponents/docs/local-embeddings.md

 With `SmartComponents.LocalEmbeddings`, you can compute embeddings in under a millisecond, and perform semantic search over hundreds of thousands of candidates in single-digit milliseconds.
 However, there are limits.
 To understand the performance characteristics and when you might benefit from moving to an external vector database, see *Performance* below.

+## Relationship to Semantic Kernel

+Originally, `SmartComponents.LocalEmbeddings` was a standalone library, but more recently has been changed to be a wrapper around Semantic Kernel's own ability to compute embeddings locally using ONNX runtime.

+As such, `SmartComponents.LocalEmbeddings` is now equivalent to using Semantic Kernel's `BertOnnxTextEmbeddingGenerationService`, with the following additional features:

+ * **Acquiring the embeddings model automatically at build time**.
+If you use SK directly, you need to take care of downloading a suitable `.onnx` file for the embeddings model and making it available at runtime. `LocalEmbeddings` handles this for you - see below for details of how to customize it.
+ * **Helper methods for finding the closest match from a set of candidates**.
+If you use SK directly, you can use `TensorPrimitives.CosineSimilarity` and similar methods to compute similarity between two embeddings, or `SemanticTextMemory.SearchAsync` to find the closest match from a precomputed set of embeddings.
+In comparison, `LocalEmbeddings` provides `LocalEmbedder.FindClosest` (described below) as an alternative way to search through a set of candidates.
+Both approaches will perform the same, but are convenient in different circumstances.
+If you're using SK, it's best to stick with the SK APIs, but if you're not using SK, the `LocalEmbedder.FindClosest` helper may be easier to use.
+ * **Alternative representations for embeddings**.
+With Semantic Kernel, the convention is to represents embeddings as `Span<float>` or `ReadOnlyMemory<float>`, which are equivalent in space/accuracy to `EmbeddingF32`.
+Beyond this, `SmartComponents.LocalEmbeddings` offers other representations `EmbeddingI8` and `EmbeddingI1` (described below) which give you different space/accuracy tradeoffs.
+For example, `EmbeddingI1` takes up only 1/32 of the memory of `EmbeddingF32` or `Span<float>` and can be use in nearest-neighbour searches considerably faster, at the cost of reduced accuracy.
+This is described in detail below.

+**Recommendation**: `SmartComponents.LocalEmbeddings` is now a set of samples of ways you can build further capabilities and conveniences on top of Semantic Kernel's `BertOnnxTextEmbeddingGenerationService`.
+If you find these useful, you can use them in your own applications.
+But if SK's APIs are sufficient for your use cases, you should simply use them directly without using `SmartComponents.LocalEmbeddings`.

 ## Getting started

 Add the `SmartComponents.LocalEmbeddings` project from this repo to your solution and reference it from your app.